noahehall/theBookOfNoah/linux/docker/docker.md

 ```

 ### docker build
-  - build an image from a Dockerfile
+  - build an image from a Dockerfile and a context
   - build specific flags
   - `--compress`
     - compress the build content using gzip